rfeng550/face-stalker/developer_log.md

 -   **Speech Recognition**: Real-time, English-only, with auto-refresh and silence detection.
 -   **Visuals**: Premium dark UI with responsive tracking.
 -   **Tools**: Screenshot functionality working correctly.

+## 2025-11-26

+### 4. Bug Fixes & Optimization
+-   **Speech Sensitivity**: Fixed a race condition in the speech recognition logic where text would sometimes disappear prematurely or fail to appear if the user spoke during a clear event.
+-   **Reliability**: Added a session reset mechanism to ensure speech recognition continues to function correctly after automatic restarts or network interruptions.
+-   **Tuning**: Adjusted silence timeout to 1.5 seconds for better user experience.